ahmedmkamal313/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 9-strcpy.c: a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

+100-atoi.c:  a function that convert a string to an integer.

+101-keygen.c: a program that generates random valid passwords for the program 101-crackme.